History of Florida Gators football: Urban Meyer era (2005–2010)

 The 2009 Gators were ranked first in the preseason AP and Coaches Polls.
 Although they had the second undefeated regular season in program history, the departures of All-American Percy Harvin and offensive coordinator Dan Mullen decreased production.
 Florida defeated Georgia 41–17 for the 17th time in 20 seasons, and Tebow broke the SEC career rushing touchdown record held by Herschel Walker.
 The Gators were ranked number one when they entered the SEC Championship against undefeated number-two Alabama.
 The Crimson Tide dominated the game, 32–13, and went on to win the national championship.
 Florida ended its season by defeating the fourth-ranked Cincinnati Bearcats 51–24 in the Sugar Bowl.
 In the last game of his college career, Tebow broke the Sugar Bowl record for passing yards (482) and set a BCS bowl record for total offense (533).
 With the Sugar Bowl victory, the Gators became the first Division I team with consecutive 13-win seasons.
 The 2008 and 2009 teams included consensus All-American linebacker Brandon Spikes.
+After the 2009 season, Meyer lost his defensive coordinator Charlie Strong, who took the Louisville head coaching job.

 On December 26, 2009, Meyer announced he would resign as the Gators' head coach after their bowl game due to health and family concerns.
 However, the next day he said he would not resign but instead take an indefinite leave of absence.
 Despite uncertainty about Meyer, the Gators signed the nation's consensus number-one recruiting class in February 2010.
-Meyer resumed coaching in time for Florida's spring practice in March 2010.
+In Meyer's absence, offensive coordinator Steve Addazio served as acting head coach.
+Meyer returned from his leave of absence on March 18, 2010.
 The 2010 Gators struggled in the fall, especially on offense, and their final record (8–5) was the worst of Meyer's head-coaching career.
 Florida finished the season unranked for the first time since 1989.
-On December 8, 2010 Meyer again announced his resignation, citing many of the concerns he had a year earlier.
+On December 8, 2010, Meyer again announced his resignation, citing many of the concerns he had a year earlier.
 His final game was an Outback Bowl victory against Penn State.
 Meyer finished his six years at Florida with two BCS national championships, two SEC championships, a 5–1 bowl record (.8333), and an overall win–loss record of 65–15 (.8125).
+Additionally, offensive coordinator Steve Addazio left Gainesville to take the Temple head coaching job on December 23, 2010.